 - 1. Customer request for facility. - 2.
-Branch initiates the credit and prepares a Credit approval memo (CAM) for the application. - 3.
-Branch takes the CAM to the regional office for endorsement and forwards same to the line Executive Director. - 4.
-The CAM is forwarded to Credit Analysis and processing (CAP).
-Analysts work on the application and send to the Group Head CAP. - 5.
-The application goes to the Chief Risk Officer and then to the Managing Director depending on the limit and facility type. - 6.
-Insider related CAM gets to the Board for ratification. - 7.
-Upon approval, CAP conveys management approval to Branch Managers based on terms and conditions. - 8.
-An offer letter is issued to the customer by the Branch Manager - 9.
+Branch initiates the credit and prepares a Credit Approval Memo (CAM) on the e-CAM, i.e. the Bank's proprietary credit workflow application.. - 3.
+The CAM is routed to the Regional Manager on the e-CAM for further review and endorsement. - 4.
+This is in turn routed to the Zonal Head and the line Executive Director for their respective review and endorsement - 5.
+Upon endorsement by the line ED, the CAM is routed to Credit Analysis and Processing (CAP) department where it is assigned to an Analysts for detailed review and analysis. - 6.
+When done, the Analyst forwards the completed review on the CAM to the Head CAP who also reviews and endorses. - 7.
+Next, the application goes to the Chief Risk Officer, the ED Risk Management & Compliance and then to the Managing Director depending on the limit and facility type. - 8.
+Insider-related transactions must get to the Board for ratification, irrespective of the amount and/or structure. - 9.
+Upon approval, CAP conveys management approval to Branch Managers based on terms and conditions. - 10.
+An offer letter is issued to the customer by the Branch Manager - 11.
 Upon execution of the offer letter, documentation commences with the use of Credit Documentation and Disbursement approval (CDDA).
-This is between the branch, Credit Administration and Legal departments. - 10.
-Legal Services Department gives confirmation on security and other documents. - 11.
-Facility is disbursed upon instruction from Head of Credit Administration.
+This is between the branch, Credit Administration and Legal Services departments. - 12.
+Legal Services Department gives confirmation on security and other documents. - 13.
+Facility is disbursed upon confirmation of complete documentation and compliance with conditions precedent to drawdown.